 When you’re looking for a youth crossbow you want something lightweight, maneuverable and compact.
-If strength is an issue a rope cocker may be too tough for your youth to pull, look for a bow also compatible with a crank cocking device.
+If strength is an issue a rope cocker may be too tough for your youth to pull, look for a bow also compatible with a crank cocking device or rope cocking device.

-Here are our top choices for a youth crossbow.
+Here are our top choices for the best youth crossbows.
 From toys for little kids, functional crossbows that won’t break the bank that might make a good gift to the best out there to take your youth hunting with you.

 The Best Youth Crossbow – Our Picks